c6g4/katacoda/docker-run/step2.md

 `id`{{execute}}

 By entering the docker container with the docker run command, we have adopted the identity of another user account.
-It is not uncommon that your become `root` inside a docker container.
-This is another reason why docker requires administrator permissions to run.
+It is not uncommon that you become `root` inside a docker container.
+This is another reason why `docker` requires administrator permissions to run.
 (E.g. `sudo docker ...`)

 The home directory is `/root`: